Mon-Fri: 8:30am-7pm

 FAQs

-You can start taking your puppy out seven to ten days after their 12-week vaccination.
-With two vaccinations and the protection from their mother’s antibodies, they should be ready to interact with other dogs and explore new surroundings.
+You can take your puppy out seven to ten days after the 12-week vaccination.
+With two vaccinations and their mother’s antibodies on board, they should have sufficient protection to be able to start interacting with other dogs and exploring new environments.

-Most puppy schools accept puppies from 9 weeks of age, provided they have received their first vaccination and passed a health check.
+Most puppy schools will accept puppies from nine weeks of age, provided they have had their first vaccination and passed a health check.

-Vaccination during pregnancy is generally not advised, as certain vaccines can pose risks to both the mother and her puppies.
-It’s best to vaccinate your dog before she becomes pregnant.
+Vaccinating a pregnant dog is generally not advised, as certain vaccines may pose risks to the mother and her puppies.
+It is recommended to vaccinate them before breeding/ pregnancy occurs.